-COVID-19 has us questioning what a “new normal” will look like in terms of how we work, travel and invest.
+COVID-19 has us questioning what a “new normal” will look like regarding how we work, travel and invest.
 It has amplified pre-existing challenges and created new ones.

 One key lesson it has taught us across every aspect of our lives is how important that a focus on the fundamentals is and the need for access and flexibility is essential.

-When you consider investment, even prior to the pandemic, some have been frustrated with the lack of ways to access growth in the private markets.
+When you consider investment, even before the pandemic, some have been frustrated with the lack of ways to access growth in the private markets.
 Many advisors relied upon Liquid Alternatives to provide accessible alternative exposure for clients.
 This asset class has performed inconsistently and more poorly since COVID-19 spiked in February.
-New work-from-home and travel behaviors may continue to influence real estate or fuel prices for the foreseeable future as well.
+New work-from-home and travel behaviors may also continue to influence real estate or fuel prices for the foreseeable future.
 Some thoughts on fundamentals, access and flexibility now and in the future:

 - Financial professionals need an alternative investment instrument with greater access without the traditional limitations of traditional venture capital because, as COVID-19 has shown us, things can change.